signalfx/collectd-spark/README.md

 At least one of the following keys is required if MetricsURL is provided:

 * MasterPort - Port that master metrics are being sent to from metrics sink (defaulted 8080)
-* WorkerPorts - Ports that worker metrics are being sent to from metrics sink (single worker process defaulted 8081 in standalone)
+* WorkerPorts - Ports that worker metrics are being sent to from metrics sink (single worker process defaulted 8081 in standalone) - denoted as space separated integers

 The following keys are required if Applications is set to 'True':